Soumyadipgithub/voteverse-eth/README.md

 - shadcn-ui
 - Tailwind CSS

-## How can I deploy this project?
+## How Can I Deploy This Project?

-Simply open [Lovable](https://lovable.dev/projects/1965a667-8a47-41aa-9491-5f8735a123ac) and click on Share -> Publish.
+You can deploy this project using hosting services like Netlify or Vercel.
+Follow the respective documentation to deploy your project.

-## I want to use a custom domain - is that possible?
+## Can I Use a Custom Domain?

-We don't support custom domains (yet).
-If you want to deploy your project under your own domain then we recommend using Netlify.
-Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)
+Yes, you can use a custom domain by configuring your deployment settings in services like Netlify or Vercel.
+Refer to their documentation for setup instructions.